Sumer16/dezacord/README.md

 - **Responsiveness:** Works flawlessly on both desktop and mobile devices
 - **Light & Dark Mode:** Choose your preferred viewing mode
 - **Websocket Fallback:** Ensures uninterrupted communication using polling
-- **Database & ORM:** MySQL for robustness & Prisma for database operations
+- **Database & ORM:** PostgreSQL for robustness & Prisma for database operations
-- **MySQL Database:** Utilize Planetscale for your MySQL database
+- **PostgreSQL Database:** Utilize Supabase for your PostgreSQL database
 - **Authentication:** Secured the app using Clerk Auth

 ## Installation